 When you plan your plumbing it may be worth adding a good pre-filter on the intake and a ball valve coming off the pump before it inflows the filter.
 This has proved very successful for many fluidised filter owners.

-They are easy to maintain, and you won’t disturb your bacterial bed, which is a problem with some biological filters.
+They are easy to maintain.
+You won’t disturb your bacterial bed, which is a problem with some biological filters.
 They can also, depending on the media used, treat contaminants such as salts, remaining chlorine, nitrogenous waste and heavy metals in the water.

 However, the pump will require regular maintenance, including cleaning the impeller, impeller shaft, and intake and outlet as debris collects and algae and bacteria grow.
 If this is left unchecked, it causes reduced water flow, which leads to poor filtration.